allenliou12/Ticket-Management-System/README.md

 ## Disclaimer

-This project was created during my employment.
-It is shared here as a portfolio piece and for educational purposes only.
-The code represents a generic implementation of a ticketing system with no company-specific business logic or proprietary information.
+This project is a portfolio piece demonstrating my software development capabilities.
 Please note:

+- This is an educational project and should be used responsibly
-- This code is provided "as-is" without any warranties
+- The code is provided "as-is" without any warranties or guarantees
 - This is not an officially supported product
-- All sensitive information and credentials have been removed
+- All sensitive information, credentials, and company-specific implementations have been removed
-- Any company-specific implementations have been generalized
+- This is a generic implementation with no proprietary business logic
+- The project should be used for learning purposes only
+- Always obtain proper authorization before deploying in a production environment
+- The developer is not responsible for any misuse of this code
+- This implementation represents common ticketing system patterns and is intended for educational purposes only

 ## Features